fatimahmohaimeed/fatimahmohaimeed/README.md

 <h3 align="center">A software developer from Saudi Arabia</h3>

+<h4 align="center"> A full stack software developer with an information technology degree from Qassim University.Skilled and qualified in web development and UI designing with extensive knowledge of programming languages and frameworks.</h4>

+ <h5 align="center"> A full stack software developer with an information technology degree from Qassim University.Skilled and qualified in web development and UI designing with extensive knowledge of programming languages and frameworks.</h5>

 - 🌱 I’m currently learning **All about full stack developer**

 - 📫 How to reach me **Fatima.almohaimeed@gmail.com**